Sq1754/Sq1754/README.md

 - 👋 Hi, I’m @Sq1754
 - 👀 I’m interested in ...
-Software development
+Software developmentand Artificial Intelligence
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on basic java Projects
 - 📫 How to reach me ... sq1754 google it